 - Licensee forums and accords

-You will completed the assessment quiz online through the resource platform.
+You will complete the assessment quiz online through the resource platform.

-Upon the successful completion of the Licensee`s First Step training (via zoom), you will be emailed a confirmation letter of completion including a certificate number.
+Upon the successful completion of the Licensee`s First Step training class (via zoom) a hard copy version of the certificate will be posted to your postal address.
+You will be emailed a scanned copy of the certificate prior to the orginal being posted.

 We look forward to seeing you online.